 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages HEXO Corp.
 (HEXO) Investors with $500K+ Losses to Contact Firm; Application Deadline Approaching in Securities Fraud Suit

-/EIN News/ -- SAN FRANCISCO , Dec.
-24, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges investors in HEXO Corp.
+/EIN News/ -- SAN FRANCISCO, Dec.
+30, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges investors in HEXO Corp.
 (NYSE: HEXO) who have suffered losses in excess of $500,000 to submit their losses now to learn if they qualify to recover their investment losses.
-Hagens Berman has filed a class action complaint against the Company and its senior executives and the application deadline for investors is fast approaching.
+Hagens Berman has filed a class action complaint against the Company and its senior executives and the January 27, 2020 application deadline for investors is fast approaching.

 Class Period: Jan.
 25, 2019 - Nov.
 15, 2019